 Exemptions to the maintenance requirement

-Examples of instances in which you are not required to be able to support yourself and have housing:
+You are not required to be able to support yourself and have accommodation if:

-- you are under 18 years of age and someone is applying for a residence permit to in order to come live with you,
+- you are under 18 years of age and someone is applying for a residence permit in order to come live with you

 - a member of your family is applying to extend her/his residence permit